Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

 Bryan De La Cruz At The Plate

-- De La Cruz has picked up a hit in 63.3% of his 120 games this year, with more than one hit in 23.3% of those games.
+- De La Cruz has picked up a hit in 77 of 121 games this season, with multiple hits 29 times.

-- In 35.0% of his games this season, De La Cruz has had at least one RBI.
-He's picked up more than one in 13.3% and driven in three or more of his team's runs in five contests.
+- De La Cruz has had at least one RBI in 34.7% of his games this year (42 of 121), with more than one RBI 16 times (13.2%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 38 games this year, with multiple runs eight times.
+- He has scored in 39 of 121 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.